WORKSHOP PRACTICE STATEMENT

 Registration and Payment: All participants must pre-register for workshops online or by calling 401-463-0202.
 Credit cards, check and POs are accepted.
 Sorry, we cannot process refunds.

 Cancellation: TechACCESS of RI reserves the right to cancel any workshop with less than 6 registered participants.
+We will attempt to make this determination 7 days prior to a scheduled workshop (so REGISTER EARLY!).
 In the event that TechACCESS cancels a workshop, the registration fee will be credited toward a future workshop.

 Special Accommodations: Persons requesting accommodations must call at least 3 weeks in advance.